TWOB The Hollow Passage: the place I never expected to be

 I didn’t just visit it.
 I lived there for a while.

-🔹 The space between who I was under my mean narcissistic mother’s rule and who I am without her shadow.
+It’s the space between who I was under my mean narcissistic mother’s rule and who I am without her shadow.

-🔹 The aftermath of a life lived under a tyrant and the wreckage she left behind.
+It’s the aftermath of a life lived under a tyrant and the wreckage she left behind.

 The Hollow Passage swallowed me whole.

-It was relentless, merciless.
+It was relentless, merciless, dark, sticky, hazy.

 I had only eight months to process what she was before she was gone forever (it took me 54 years to accept that she was a mean narcissist).